sureshm-hub/code-challenges/cheat-sheet.md

     - Integer.toString(n, base) - higher order zero bits are ignored
     - reverse & pad with zeros to make 32 bits

+Basic Calculator II:
+    - use Character.isDigit()
+    - when applying +-*/ order left to right matters along with precedence (*/ are same precednce hence apply left to right)
+    - use Stack for clarity & avoid StringBuilders & complex parse/collecting logic by using Character.isDigit()

+Additive Number:
+    - problem with lots of edge cases
+    - boundary errors
+    - offset errors
+    - special cases like allow 0 but not allow 02 for num2 & num1
+    - cases with large inputs

 # Technique Guidelines
 BFS:
     LinkedList Queue Size